Dietician: Career Education and Degrees to Become a Dietician

 Dietitians specialize in the study of nutritional health.
 They make recommendations on what a person should eat to achieve a health-related goal or to live a healthier lifestyle.
 Dietitians are responsible for accessing a patients health needs and diet limitations, helping clients manage or prevent certain diseases through proper diet and developing and evaluating meal plans.
 Dietitians typically work full-time in establishments, such as nursing homes, hospitals, schools and cafeterias.
 Some positions may be freelance or part-time.
 Hours could vary depending on clients' schedules.

 |Degree Level||Bachelor's degree|

-|Degree Field||Foods and nutrition, dietetics, food service systems management*|
+|Degree Field||Dietetics, foods and nutrition, clinical nutrition, food service systems management|

-|Licensure and Certification||Licensure or certification required in most states*|
+|Licensure and Certification||Licensure or certification required in most states; other voluntary certifications available|

 Step 1: Earn a Bachelor's Degree Through a CP or DPD Program